PMI New Jersey Chapter

 • FutureCity Represent PMINJ at “Meet the Professionals” session.
 In a Career Fair of sorts, engage students one-on-one at the PMINJ table to answer their questions about project management and what it might mean to them in the future.
 Also engage with them to help them identify that the Future City project started their career as a project manager.

 • Serve as a presentation judge, scoring students’ models and oral presentations on campus at Rutgers.
 Competition Day runs from 8 to 4 with breakfast, lunch, and scheduled breaks.
-Judges are invited, welcome, and encouraged to spend the whole day, but if you can’t, Future City will work with you to enable you to judge for those hours you can provide.
+Judges are invited and encouraged to spend the whole day, but if you can’t, Future City will work with you to enable you to judge for those hours you can provide.

 • FutureCity Present Project Management 101 to event participants.
-Chapter members have been assigned to preset to all students in small groups as they rotate through the learning events of the day.
+Chapter members have been assigned to present to all students in small groups as they rotate through the learning events of the day.
 The PowerPoint presentation identifies the project management phases that the students should have experienced to deliver their projects for the competition.

 FutureCity See additional details from the FutureCity Coordinator